NoxMoon/inside_beauty/README.md

 ## Data Cleaning

 #### Ingredient Matching
 Different companies may list the same ingredient in different ways.
 For example, water can appear as “water”, “water (aqua)”, “Water/Aqua/Eau”, “purified water”… in different products.
-To reduce sparsity of the ingredient features and make use of ingredient information in the ingredient dictionary dataset we obtained, we used the [SequenceMatcher](https://docs.python.org/2/library/difflib.html) to match all ingredients to the 1750 existing ingredients.
+To reduce sparsity of the ingredient features and make use of ingredient information in the ingredient dictionary dataset we obtained, we used the [SequenceMatcher](https://docs.python.org/2/library/difflib.html) to find match of all ingredients to the 1750 ingredients in the ingredient dataframe.
 This provides overall satisfactory matching results with mistakes occasionally (e.g. lactic acid --> acetic acid).

 #### Further Cleaning and Feature Engineering
 We followed the following pipeline to cleaning our data and generate more features: